What the Convergence of Performance and PR Means for Brands and Newsletter Sponsorships

 Your influence matters even when it does not produce a click.
 Audience trust, context, and timing shape demand upstream, whether or not that interaction appears in last-click reporting.

-Your value is no longer just distribution.
-It is performance signal.
 Who your audience is, how they engage, and what they trust increasingly matters as much as raw reach.

 Publishers who can speak the language of performance gain leverage.
 Sharing engagement signals, audience insights, and realistic expectations helps brands understand why something is working, not just whether it generated conversions.